OffchainLabs/genesis-file-generator/README.md

 Note that this contract contains an immutable variable set to the address of the Entrypoint.
 Thus, the runtime bytecode obtained after compilation will not exactly match.
 The immutable variable must be set to the right address before comparing it.
 Additionally, the final IPFS metadata hash obtained when compiling the contract will be different than the one deployed.

-Alternative, the runtime bytecode can be verified in any block explorer, for example, in [Arbiscan](https://arbiscan.io/address/0x449ED7C3e6Fee6a97311d4b55475DF59C44AdD33#code).
+Alternatively, the runtime bytecode can be verified in any block explorer, for example, in [Arbiscan](https://arbiscan.io/address/0x449ED7C3e6Fee6a97311d4b55475DF59C44AdD33#code).

 ### ERC-4337 Safe Module Setup v0.3.0